OlegBray/D-B_project/README.md

      - Deploy **Helm** and install **NGINX**.

 5. **Port Forwarding (Optional)**
-   - From your local machine, use port forwarding to access NGINX running in the isolated cluster.
+   - From RKE2 cluster, use port forwarding to the NGINX service toward the bastion and from the bastion to your localhost.

 ---